-Managing social housing requires in-depth knowledge of the legal framework and a firm touch with the contracts – we offer you all this and more.
+Managing social housing requires in-depth knowledge of the legal framework to deal effectively with the whole range of landlord and tenant issues.

-We have the skills and experience you need.
-Whether you have hundreds of properties or just the one, we can help.
+Whether you have hundreds of properties or just the one, we have the skills and experience you need.
 We deal with landlord and tenant issues everyday, so we know exactly what sort of issues you face.
-We also have specialist teams to help with related matters such as tax and employment.
+We also have specialist legal teams to help with related matters such as tax and employment.

 We find that properly drafted tenancy agreements are the best starting point for good property management.
-We’ll help you with these.
-But you’ll also need strong procedures for dealing with any issues that may crop up.
-We’ll also help you with these.
-These issues include:
+You’ll also need strong procedures for dealing with any issues that may crop up including:

 Occasionally, you will have to handle disputes with tenants.
-In these cases, we can help you take legal action to resolve the situation.
+We can help you take legal action to resolve the situation.
 The sort of issues we can advise you on are:

-For a free initial consultation at no obligation.
+Call for a FREE initial consultation on 0800 013 1165Call us for a FREE initial consultation, at no obligation.
 Alternatively, please fill out our enquiry form and a solicitor will contact you.

 We’re open and here to help you.
 We’re running as normal with our employees all working from home.

 You can call us as normal on 0800 013 1165 or email us: email@example.com.

 You can also find contact details for all our advisers here.

 As a flexible and technologically-adept firm, we already had many home-working systems in place.
 We have now rolled this technology out to all our employees working for clients, so they can continue to work normally - and from home.